nickzuber/needle/README.md

 npm install node-needle --save
 ```

-**Note:** *Be warned that Needle is still under development, therefore the use any unofficially released files may result in unexpected behavior if bugs in the code subsist.*
+**Note:** *Needle is still under development, therefore there is a possibility that there may be some unexpected behavior if bugs in the code subsist.*

 ## Usage